 My main research interest is on binary stars, especially for high mass stars which explode as core-collapse supernova at the end of their lives.
 I work intensively on "ejecta-companion interaction", which is the effect of supernova ejecta colliding with a companion star.
-I have also studied the evolution of binary systems which can reproduce the observed features of a particular supernova iPTF13bvn.
+I have also studied the evolution of binary systems which can reproduce the observed features of some specific supernovae such as iPTF13bvn, Cassiopeia A, SN2006jc and SN2019yvr.

 Stars in binary systems can sometimes lead to catastrophic stellar mergers.
 I work on modelling the outcome of stellar mergers, specifically for the case of the extraordinary star "Eta Carinae", which was most likely created through a stellar merger in a triple system.